hubisan/excel-vba-faceid.bas/readme.md

 ## Installation

 Clone or [download](../../archive/master.zip) the repository.
-You can also download the Excel file "faceid.xlsm" directly by right-clicking and selecting "save link as&hellip;".
+You can also download the Excel file [faceid.xlsm](https://github.com/hubisan/excel-vba-faceid.bas/raw/master/faceid.xlsm) directly.

 ## Usage